-Rebecca Curtis, Co-Director
+Rebecca Curtis: Co-Director

-Clay Curtis, Co-Director
+Clay Curtis: Co-Director

-Gwen Duncan, Equine Manager
+Gwen Duncan: Equine Manager

 Born and raised until the age of ten in Gunnison, Colorado, Gwen’s childhood love of horses never waned.
 She returned to the valley in 2021 after 18 years of horsemanship experience and training and nearly a decade of facilitating connections between horses and individuals with special needs and through offering children horseback riding lessons.
 During her many years in Arizona, she founded and served at the More Than Able, Inc. ranch in Prescott Valley.
 After reconnecting with her childhood friend, Becky, Gwen returned to Gunnison for the purpose of co-founding Antora Youth Ranch.
-Fun Trivia: Gwen and Clay discovered that she and her twin sister Judith were born the exact same day, year, and hospital and were delivered by the same physician as Clay was in 1986!
+Fun Trivia: Gwen discovered with Clay that she and her twin sister Judith were born the exact same day, year, and hospital and were delivered by the same physician as Clay was in 1986!